gagan876574/Facebook-Discussion-Platform-AngularJs/README.md

 Make a simple python Http Server (python -m SimpleHTTPServer)

-Open browser run the server then got the template folder open index.html file
+Open browser run the server then go to the template folder open index.html file